vchapellu/valentinachapellu.com/content/posts/website-redesign/index.md

 I started the project with some research.

-Alongside with a competitor investigation, I needed to answer to some questions:
+Alongside with a **competitor investigation**, I needed to answer to some questions:
 * What differentiates us from our competitors?
 * Who are our current users?
 * What are the website users looking for?
 * What is the message we want to communicate?
 * What action do we want to trigger?

+Having previously worked with the marketing and sales departments on the definition of multiple **user types** helped me a lot with the definition of user needs.

+I had many conversations with the Founders Board to understand the direction they wanted imprint to the product and communication.

+With all this accumulated knowledge I came back to my team to start working together.

 ## Definition and Ideation